-Encompassing measures for deep emission reductions are the backbone of ambitious corporate climate targets.
-As companies' emissions profiles vary widely, there is not a standardised set of measures that all companies can implement.
-The integrity and robustness of companies' decarbonisation efforts must be considered against each company's circumstances and emission profile (Section 3.1.1).
+Implementing key sectoral transitions for deep emission reductions is the backbone of ambitious corporate climate targets.
+As different economic sectors' transition challenges towards a decarbonised economy vary widely, there is not a standardised set of key transitions that all companies can implement.
+Instead, the integrity and robustness of companies' decarbonisation efforts must be considered against each company's circumstances, emission profile and sector-specific transition challenges (section 3.1.1).

 Electricity-related emissions are relevant for all companies to address and are often a central feature of companies' plans and claims.
-For this reason, we single out renewable electricity procurement for deeper assessment (Section 3.1.2).
-Companies across various sectors present bioenergy as a mitigation measures, rather than switching to non-combustible renewable energy sources, like wind and solar.
-As bioenergy is not an emissions-free source and has a range of negative sustainability implications, Section 3.1.3 sets out guiding principles for reliance on bioenergy.
+For this reason, we single out renewable electricity procurement for deeper assessment in specific sectors (section 3.1.2).
+Companies across various sectors present bioenergy as a mitigation measure, rather than switching to non-combustible renewable energy sources, like wind and solar.
+As bioenergy is not an emissions-free source and has a range of negative sustainability implications, section 3.1.3 sets out guiding principles for reliance on bioenergy.

-3.1.1 General principles for emission reduction measures
+3.1.1 General principles for implementing key sectoral transitions